New Browse the v6.0 Documentation below or jump to earlier versions.

 8. Logging Transaction Counter Output

-7. CPU and Database Metrics
+7. System Discovery, CPU, I/O and Database Metrics

 1. Start the Agent Manually